-Abuse and Neglect
+Abuse, Neglect and Exploitation

-Abuse and neglect are forms of maltreatment of a child.
+Abuse, neglect and exploitation are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 They may be abused by an adult or adults, or another child or children.
 Abuse can also be witnessing the ill treatment of others.
 It is also important to consider and understand intra familial harms and any necessary support for siblings following incidents.